xiaomengwupx/rgcache/README.md

 * run `demo.m` for the demo

-* `LIME.p` is provided by [Guo et al.] (https://sites.google.com/view/xjguo/lime) , which is used as an edge preserving filter for illumination estimation.
+* `LIME.p` is provided by [Guo et al.](https://sites.google.com/view/xjguo/lime), which is used as an edge preserving filter for illumination estimation.

-* Test images are provided by [USC-SIPI] (http://sipi.usc.edu/database/) and by [Guo et al.] (https://sites.google.com/view/xjguo/lime)
+* Test images are provided by [USC-SIPI](http://sipi.usc.edu/database/) and by [Guo et al.](https://sites.google.com/view/xjguo/lime)

 * Technical questions should be directed to the contact author, Xiaomeng Wu, using the following email address: